eMC - trusted, up to date and comprehensive information about medicines

 Starting treatment

-Post-partum insertion: To reduce the risk of perforation, postpartum insertions should be postponed until the uterus is fully involuted.
-Do not insert earlier than six weeks after delivery.
+Postpartum insertions should be postponed until the uterus is fully involuted, however should not be performed earlier than 6 weeks after delivery.
 If the patient is experiencing significant post-partum bleeding and/or pain then infection or other causes should be excluded before insertion.
-Mirena can also be inserted immediately after the first trimester abortion.
+If involution is substantially delayed, consider waiting until 12 weeks postpartum.

 When used for endometrial protection during oestrogen replacement therapy, Mirena can be inserted at any time in an amenorrhoeic woman, or during the last days of menstruation or withdrawal bleeding.